chocolatey/choco-wiki/How-To-Parse-PackageParameters-Argument.md

  * Port - defaults to "81"
  * Edition - defaults to "LicenseKey"
- * /AdditionalTools (boolean switch) - all booleans default to false
+ * AdditionalTools (boolean switch) - all booleans default to false
  * InstallationPath - defaulting to "c:\temp" (or `$env:SystemDrive\temp`)

 ### Step 2 - Add Package Parameters to the Description